Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The Proxy design pattern is a structural pattern that acts as a surrogate or placeholder for another object, controlling access to it.
 This pattern is useful when we want to add an extra layer of control over the functionality of an object, such as adding security checks, lazy loading, or logging.

+Generally speaking, a proxy means a stand-in for someone else.
+Instead of speaking to that person directly, you’ll speak to the proxy person who will represent the person you were trying to reach.
+The same happens in JavaScript: instead of interacting with the target object directly, we’ll interact with the Proxy object.

 In simple words:

 > A Proxy acts as a middleman, standing between a client and an object.
 It controls access to the real object, allowing for additional functionalities or restrictions.